 - To configure the Approve task, go over the task and click on the icon .
 A Node properties window pops up and is divided into five tabs:

-- General: Main properties of the task like assignees, title, directive...
+- General: Configure the main properties of the task like assignees, title, directive...

-- Transitions: To define all the possible ways to go out of the node and the conditions to follow one transition or another.
+- Transitions: Define here all the possible ways to go out of the node and the conditions to follow one transition or another.

-- Escalation Rules: To set up rules to be triggered if your task sleeps for too long for instance.
+- Escalation Rules: Set up rules to be triggered if your task sleeps for too long for instance.